powerseb/powerseb.github.io/_posts/2023-02-26-Another-phishing-tool.md

 Both scenarios come with their own problems and possible solutions - in this article we focus on the phishing for credentials.
 So when it comes to this kind of attack the main enemy (or best defense) is `Multi-Factor-Authentication`.
 Even when an attacker gains access to valid credentials, a logon without this factor is not possible.
 Therefore, this attack vector is highly depended on the site, which should be phished and the individual user setup - which negatively impacts the success rate of such an attack.

 That is until the article of [mrd0x](https://mrd0x.com/bypass-2fa-using-novnc/) changed the perspective on this topic - the basic idea is to lure the user to click a link, which connects to a machine where the desktop is presented within the browser, by use of `noVNC`.
 But instead of a regular desktop the attacker presents a fullscreen browser with the real target website.
-The big advantage of this technique is that the attacker has full control over the machine (with the VNC connection) and therefore has full control over the browser and sessions within it.
+The big advantage of this technique is that the attacker has full control over the machine (with the vnc connection) and therefore has full control over the browser and sessions within it.
 When the user now logs on the real website - the attacker gains access to all relevant session information, which are required to impersonate the user.
 An additional advantage, from an attacker perspective, is that the real website is shown.
 This means the user interacts with the real target website and therefore the user experience for the victim is nearly the same.

 This was just a short overview so please read the full article of [mrd0x](https://mrd0x.com/bypass-2fa-using-novnc/) to get more details.